 I chose the University of Sunderland to complete my top-up degree as I knew it would support my application to go on to study for the MA Social Work.
 The University offered me a choice of course and fully supported me in trying to fulfil my career expectations – I had chosen to change my profession and I was prepared to work hard to achieve this.
 I also knew from my research that Sunderland is an incredibly supportive and inclusive university, and it encompasses everything I love about the North East.

 The inclusivity ended up being one of my favourite aspects of studying at Sunderland.
-The entire MA Social Work cohort worked together, along with our lecturers, to make sure we had the best experience possible during the Covid-19 pandemic.
+The entire MA Social Work cohort worked together, along with our lecturers, to make sure we had the best experience possible during the global pandemic.
 The course itself was very interactive and we were all given the opportunity to share our own knowledge and skills, which was widely respected.